atlassistant/pytlas/README.rst

 Documentation
 -------------

-The documentation is being actively re-written to `https://pytlas.readthedocs.io <https://pytlas.readthedocs.io>`_, that's the next big step before the V3 release!
+The documentation is hosted on readthedocs here `https://pytlas.readthedocs.io <https://pytlas.readthedocs.io>`_.
+It still needs some improvement so don't hesitate to help me!

 Testing
 -------